MilanVlaski/Dynadoro/README.md

 1. Retrieve Periods from History.
 2. From Periods, create Days.
 Period can only belong to one day.
 3. A Day must have a ProductivityClock (there are details about how this is upheld).
-4. A ProductivityClock must therefore be created if it's missing.
+4. A Day must make its own ProductivityClock if it's missing one.
 5. Display Days, or a smaller subset of them, with details like: hours studied (daily, weekly, monthly).

-retrievePeriods()
+- retrievePeriods()
-createDays(periods)
-retrieveProdClocks()
+- retrieveProdClocks()
-assignClocksToDays(days, clocks)
+- createDays(periods, clocks)
-if a day has unassigned clock, then create clock
+- if a day has unassigned clock, then create clock